-The minimum requirements for laboratory and factory exhaust systems are found in California Code of Regulations, Title 24, Part 6, §140.9(c).
+The prescriptive requirements for laboratory and factory exhaust systems are found in California Code of Regulations, Title 24, Part 6, Section 140.9(c).
+Healthcare facilities are exempt from these requirements.

-Additional information can be found in the Nonresidential Compliance Manual (NCM), Chapter 10.
+Additional information can be found in the Nonresidential and Multifamily Compliance Manual (NCM), Chapter 10.
 The NCM has discussions about the requirements with insightful diagrams and compliance examples.